Merit Systems Protection Board

 After an appeal has been received, the regional or field office issues an order acknowledging receipt of the appeal and raising any questions of timeliness or jurisdiction.
 The appeal is then assigned to an administrative judge for adjudication.
 The agency is required to provide its evidentiary file to the appellant and the administrative judge.
 The appellant and the agency then have the opportunity to present additional information for the administrative judge’s consideration.
 Once jurisdiction and timeliness have been established, the appellant has a right to a hearing on the merits.

-See Whistleblowing, above, for standards of proof in whistleblower retaliation complaints.
+See Whistleblowing, above, for special legal standards in whistleblower retaliation complaints.

 Once the record is closed, an initial decision is issued by the administrative judge.
 The Board’s policy calls for the administrative judge to issue an initial decision on an appeal within 120 days from the date the appeal was filed.